aacebedo/cfdnsupdater/README.md

 ```

 #### Docker registry
-Pull the docker image and run it in a container
+Pull the docker image and run it in a container:
 ```sh
 docker pull aacebedo-docker-cfdsnupdater.bintray.io/cfdnsupdater-amd64:<VERSION>
 ```

 ### Use
 ```sh
 $ cfdnsupdater -c <path_to_configuration_file>
 ```